FloppaG/firefloppa/docs/for-developers/site-publishing-and-domain-registering.md

 {% hint style="danger" %}
 ### BUSSIN WEB X COMMUNITY RULES AGREEMENT

-By publishing content to this platform ("Bussin Napture"/"Bussin WebX"), _**you agree to comply with all rules and regulations set forth by the administrators**_. **The administrators reserve the right to interpret and enforce these rules at their discretion.**
+By publishing content to this platform ("Bussin Fire Floppa"/"Bussin WebX"), _**you agree to comply with all rules and regulations set forth by the administrators**_. **The administrators reserve the right to interpret and enforce these rules at their discretion.**
 {% endhint %}

 {% hint style="warning" %}